TovaGit/ChineseAuction/README.md

 2. **Client Setup**:
    - Install dependencies using `npm install`.
    - Run the React application on the client side.
+3. **Run the Server and Client**:
+   - Ensure the server is running and the client can connect to it for testing and development.
 ## Database Setup

 To ensure that the application runs smoothly, you will need to set up the database with sample data.
 This includes images and other initial data required for the application to function properly.